Autism Center

 • Parenting evaluations for legal purposes

 Wait times differ by service and, for some services, by patient age.
 We recommend that families call 206-987-8080 to verify that we have received the referral.
-When they call, we will be able let them know the current wait time for the service they’ve been referred for.
+When they call, we will let them know the current wait time for the specific service.

-Please submit a referral that is complete.
+Please submit a complete referral.
 This helps us schedule your patient’s appointment in a timely manner and ensure their first visit is smooth and productive.

 Please include:

-• Service/specialty clinic requested (see Autism Center treatments and services).
-If you refer to the Psychiatric Medication Consultation clinic, Behavior Clinic, Early Intervention ABA or Pediatric Feeding Program there is a required supplemental questionnaire that helps us to triage them into the right program.
-The forms are available at the bottom of this section or you can click here to get to those forms.
-They must be sent along with the NARF.
+• Service/specialty clinic requested (see Autism Center treatments and services): If you refer to the Psychiatric and Medication Consultation Clinic, Behavior Clinic, Applied Behavior Analysis (ABA) Early Intervention Program or Pediatric Feeding Program, there is a required supplemental questionnaire that helps us to triage them into the right program.
+The forms are available at the bottom of this section, or you can go directly there.
+They must be sent along with the New Appointment Request Form (NARF).

 • Any other relevant diagnosis